Frequently asked questions

 There will be a range of stalls in the event village with food and drink available to purchase.

-Participants will be provided with free water and snacks water upon completing their event and there will be regular water / refreshment points around the route.
+Participants will be provided with free water and snacks at regular water stations / refreshment points around the route.

-Cheltenham Challenge will have access to plentiful toilet facilities within Cheltenham Racecourse.
-The toilet block is located a couple of minutes walk from the start / finish area.
-There will be a Portaloo located on the Half Marathon route.
+Cheltenham Challenge has access to plentiful toilet facilities within Cheltenham Racecourse.
+The toilet block is located beneath the main grandstand around 150m from the start / finish area.
+Please allow a couple of minutes for the walk.